-Each year the Kishwaukee College Foundation provides funds to over 25 College Departments and programs.
+Each year the Kishwaukee College Foundation provides funds to the College's Departments and programs.
 These dollars are in addition to the departments' regular budgets and were designed to provide a margin of excellence.
 The following are just some of the programs that receive these funds.

 Each year the Foundation provides funding for the Electronics Department through an endowment from AG Communications.
 AG Communication Corporation of Genoa created this program before relocating to Arizona.

-The 3M Corporation established this fund to provide assistance to students who will be pursuing a degree in the engineering field.
+The Foundation provides assistance to students who will be pursuing a degree in the engineering field.

 Dr. Norman Jenkins Endowment